kennethjor/calamity/README.md

 # Calamity
 Calamity is an event bus library for use in event-driven architectures.
-With Calamity you can easily attach global and local event functionality to your classes and prototypes.
+Using Calamity you can easily drive your application through a global event bus, or simply add event functionality to objects.

-The library is still in its early stages of development, bus the basics are there.

 # Installing
 Install via `npm`:

     npm install calamity

-Or download directly from bitbucket:

-* [Development version][downloadfull]
-* [Minimized version][downloadmin]

 # Usage